kennywall/import-test/_posts/2010-06-03-data-storage-in-the-clouds.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I have been answering a lot of questions on LinkedIn and Quora lately about where the best place to store data in the clouds.
+{% include JB/setup %}I have been answering a lot of questions on LinkedIn and Quora lately about where the best place to store data in the clouds.
 There are a lot of answers to this question.
 Cloud storage comes in many shapes, sizes, and prices.
 Business class, personal usage, storage APIs and much more.
 I store my: